kamikazeSlayers/architectural-katas-2022/adrs/adr03-sql-vs-nosql.md

 In case of maintaining information related to the Non profits, candidates, needs assessment, career road map, the data that is required to be stored ( table definition ) is not expected to change very often.

-In all cases, we would be storing large objects in an object store such as S3 Bucket and only references to such objects would be stored in the database.
+In all cases, we would be storing large objects in an object store such as [AWS S3](https://aws.amazon.com/s3/), and only references to such objects would be stored in the database.

 Keeping this in mind, we considered the following alternatives